 Common myths about people who see a therapist

 Even though the friend meant it as a joke, this comment reflects one of the common myths about people who seek therapy.
-The myths that I hear about the most are:
+The myths I hear about the most are:

 - Therapy is for crazy people.
-You have to really be seriously sick to go to a psychologist.
+You have to be seriously sick to go to a psychologist.

 - Therapy is for weak people.
 After all, if you are strong, you can resolve your problems yourself and you shouldn’t be asking for help.